East Uptown Front Porch Project aims to spruce up Harrisburg’s Sixth Street

 The work, which will cost thousands, will include various ways to beautify the facades of homes, like foundation repairs, painting, street planting and even adding porch furniture.

-“You see that up there where the squirrels are getting in the house and the fence is falling in…it doesn’t look like a pleasant area,” said Rector.
+“You see that up there where the squirrels are getting in the house and the fence is falling in.
+It doesn’t look like a pleasant area,” Rector said.
 “It looks scary, where it’s not.
 There’s actually a lot of homeowners on this block.”

 The women are designing build teams and hope to get the work done in the spring.